github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 The code above clones a repository over HTTP.
 It requires the full repository name, which includes the repository owner (user or organization) and the repository name.
 For example, the [octocat Hello-World](https://github.com/octocat/Hello-World) repository has a full name of `octocat/hello-world`.

 After your app clones the repository, it needs to pull the latest code changes and check out a specific Git ref.
 The code to do all of this will fit nicely into its own method.
 To perform these operations, the method needs the name and full name of the repository and the ref to checkout.
 The ref can be a commit SHA, branch, or tag.
-Add the following new method to the helper method section in `template_server.rb`:
+Add the following new method to the helper method section in `server.rb`:

 ``` ruby
 # Clones the repository to the current working directory, updates the